We are now accepting BERRY tokens

 Atlanta is the cultural capital of African-American population and one of the prominent sites during civil right movement.
 The black residence is a majority in the core of the city and certain suburbs.
 It is one of the fastest growing southern cities, with a vibrant economy, cheap housing, and stable job market.
 Atlanta’s population has grown every year since 1990 – the current population is about 448,000 people.

 According to latest census, Atlanta, GA is a home for 52% black residents.
 The second common group is white with 39% residents.
-The list of the most common racial or ethnic groups is closed by asian with 4% residents.
+The list of the most common racial or ethnic groups is closed by latino with 5% residents.

 The World of Coca-Cola is a must see.
 Every kind of Coke you can imagine can be tried here.
 The Chattahoochee River for watersport action.
 Zoo Atlanta, the Historic Oakland Cemetery, Six Flags (intense roller coasters), Underground Atlanta (great shopping), the Martin Luther King Jr. Historical Site, the Center for Puppetry Arts (fun for kids), the High Museum of Art, the Georgia State Capitol.